frawatab/WordPress-master2/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==

+= Version 1.3.1 - Wednesday, 11th December 2024 =
+* Fix: Resolved an incorrect usage error for the _load_textdomain_just_in_time function.
+* Fix: Resolved a PHP notice related to attempting to get the property 'meta_value' of a non-object.

 = Version 1.3.0 - Tuesday, 2nd July 2024 =
 * New: Introduced the support of Cart abandoned tracking for WooCommerce Blocks Checkout.